crummyh/Barbell/README.md

 If you are interested in helping, read this then see [issues](https://github.com/crummyh/frcVisionDataset/issues) for how you can help

-Note to self:
+Notes to self:
-To access the PostgreSQL database, run `sudo -u postgres psql`
+* To access the PostgreSQL database, run `sudo -u postgres psql`
+* Try to use `git pull --rebase` instead of just pull

 ### Libraries Used